Hiroreco/enreco-archive/recap-data/glossary/characters/heroes/mococo-entry.md

 Her chaotic nature persisted, though.
 Eavesdropping became a new hobby—on one occasion, she overheard Mordan’s therapy session and decided to open her own [therapy business.](https://www.youtube.com/live/T2StVW1kSxw?si=-ZizHO6g5xCSHEr9&t=9493) Never mind the lack of credentials; her sessions consisted of “uh huh, yeah, just follow your heart,” delivered like a true pro.
 But hey, for dirt-cheap prices, you got what you paid for.

 > That’s what therapy is like, huh?
 Just nod, say “uh huh,” “mm,” “yeah.”
+> You don't need a lisence for this stuff.

 Toward the journey’s end, Mococo started feeling... off.
 A creeping sickness, a gnawing sense of something wrong.
 On the final day, her suspicions proved true.
 As if seized by a mysterious force, she, along with four others, defied Fia and the rest of the heroes, choosing to carve their own path instead.